langcog/website/README.md

 ### How to add a new page to the website

-1. make a markdown file, e.g. `new-file.md` in the top of the `langcog.github.io` directory
+1. make a markdown file, e.g. `new-file.md` in the top of the `website` directory

 2. add this to the top of the markdown file: